ManelBrull/xliff-escaping/README.md

 This logic is implemented in the method parseBlock of the class XLIFFwithHTML.

+I used this approach because it seemed the simpler way between the other attacks I considered:
+* Create an array of tags and iterate it to look for a pair of opening and closing tag, escape it, and create the array again, excluding bpt ept tags.
+I discarded it because it's very unefficient.
+* Use a xml parser.
+This was discarded because the input data is not a well-formed xml.

 The id attribute for bpt and ept tags are generated from 0..n.
 The first escaped tag will have the 0 id and the n escaped tag will have the n id.
 It's the same for each rid attribute, 0 for the first pair and n for the n pair.
 That ensures they are unique.

 <h3>Extras</h3>